 “Many people think that one CV will fit all applications, but it needs to be a very targeted document for the role,” she said.
 “Do some research so you understand what employers are looking for.”

 Jobscan’s resume analysis tool can help you with this.
 Use it to identify the top skills and keywords within a job description.
-Just copy any paste in your existing CV and the job description, and use the report as a guide to make edits.
+Just copy and paste your existing CV and the job description, and use the report as a guide to make edits.

 What is the difference between a CV and a resume?